davidchalifoux/kaput-cli/README.md

   $ kaput transfers:retry TRANSFERID

 ARGUMENTS
-  TRANSFERID  ID of the transfer to retry.
+  TRANSFERID  (ID of the transfer to retry)

 DESCRIPTION
   ...